Ranshchettri/MyPortfolio/README.md

 ## 📄 License

 This is a personal portfolio project.
-Add a license file if you want to make reuse terms explicit.

 ---